Gastric Bypass Travel Insurance

 JS Travel Insurance provides cover for Residents of the United Kingdom and the Channel Islands.

-If you are a Resident of the Republic of Ireland, and you need to declare an Allergy.
+If you are a Resident of the Republic of Ireland, and you need to declare a Gastric Bypass.

 Summary of Cover